Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 - **Required files**

-**Fasta files of reads or BAM file:** If you want to use alignment files directly, they should be mapped by `Segemehl <http://www.bioinf.uni-leipzig.de/Software/segemehl/>`_ with ``-S``.
+**Fasta files of reads or BAM file:** If you want to use BAM files directly, they should be mapped by `Segemehl <http://www.bioinf.uni-leipzig.de/Software/segemehl/>`_ with ``-S``.
 The input format is ``$SET_NAME:$READ1,$READ2,...`` or ``$SET_NAME:$BAM1,$BAM2,...``.
-For example, ``set1:read1.fa,read2.fa`` means these two fasta files need to be compute together.
+For example, ``set1:read1.fa,read2.fa`` means these two fasta files need to be computed together.
 If your BAM files are generated by mapping reads on multiple reference genomes, `testrealign.x <http://www.bioinf.uni-leipzig.de/Software/segemehl/>`_ may not be able to handle them.